ciaventures/NBA-Food-Fight/README.md

 NBA Food Fight
 =================

 A game that allows you to play along with in-arena food promotions awards at NBA games with people in the stadium.
-The application retrieves data from xmlstats
+The application retrives box score and scheduling data from xmlstats.com to provide a calendar data and results.
 <br />
 ##Contributors
 Colin Lebens<br />